-- At the end of each year you will receive a letter from us to let you know of any increase in your pension due to inflation protection.
+- Each year you will receive a letter from us to let you know of any increase in your pension due to inflation protection.

-- If you retired early, we will send you a letter shortly before your 65th birthday to remind you that your bridge benefit will end the month you turn 65.
+- If you retired early after earning a pension in DBprime, we will send you a letter shortly before your 65th birthday to remind you that your bridge benefit will end the month you turn 65.
 This is an important reminder that this portion of your pension will be permanently removed from your monthly payment.

 - You’ll receive a Retired Member Annual Statement – a personalized and detailed breakdown of your monthly pension, inflation protection increases, and beneficiary information.

 - We also send all CAAT Plan Retired Member regular Newsletters.
 This is one method of keeping you up to date with the ongoing status of the Plan's fund, any Plan amendments and changes in the governance structure.